 Auto Tour Map: Visit our “Brochure Page” for Map of Reelfoot Lake Areas

 1. Reelfoot Lake State Park Visitor’s Center: A trip to Reelfoot would not be complete if you did not visit the Visitor/Interpretive Center.
 Located on Hwy 21 – across from Boyette’s Restaurant.
-See exhibits that explore the formation, history natural diversity & future of Reelfoot Lake.
-Take a walk on the scenic boardwalk over Reelfoot Lake & through majestic cypress trees.
-Nature programs are available & pontoon boat cruises are offered May-September.
-The Visitor/Interpretive Center is open daily from 8:00 a.am – 4:30 p.m.
+See exhibits that explain the formation, history natural diversity and future of Reelfoot Lake.
+Take a walk on the scenic boardwalk over Reelfoot Lake and through majestic cypress trees.
+Nature programs are available and pontoon boat cruises are offered May-September.
+The Visitor/Interpretive Center is open daily from 8:00 a.m. – 4:30 p.m.

 2. Blue Bank Park Picnic Area: Reelfoot Lake State Park has 4 lake front picnic areas.
-These scenic areas have picnic tables, grills, playgrounds, restrooms & fishing piers.
-There are 2 shelters available for rent, for family reunion’s or large crowds.
+These scenic areas have picnic tables, grills, playgrounds, restrooms and fishing piers.
+For family reunions or large crowds, there are 2 shelters available for rent.

-3. Kiwanis State Park Picnic Area: This scenic area has picnic tables, grills, playgrounds, restrooms & fishing piers.
+3. Kiwanis State Park Picnic Area: This scenic area has picnic tables, grills, playgrounds, restrooms and fishing piers.

-4. Reelfoot Lake State Park Campground: The campground on the south end of the lake is full of nature, beautiful scenery & offers an escape from the hustle & bustle of today’s world.
-Campground has 86 sites with electric, water & grills.
-There are 3 bathhouses, picnic shelter & boat ramps.
-Lake side campsites are located among the cypress trees which make for a great place to see the sunrise & sunsets over the lake.
-There is a hiking. on the north end.
-The south campground is open year round & you may make reservations online at www.tnstateparks.com or by phone at 731-538-3356.
+4. Reelfoot Lake State Park Campground: The campground on the south end of the lake is full of nature, beautiful scenery and offers an escape from the hustle and bustle of today’s world.
+Campground has 86 sites with electric, water and grills.
+There are 3 bathhouses, picnic shelter and boat ramps.
+Lake side campsites are located among the cypress trees which make for a great place to see the sunrise and sunset over the lake.
+There is hiking on the north end.
+The south campground is open year round and you may make reservations online at www.tnstateparks.com or by phone at 731-538-3356.

-5. Kirby Pocket State Park: Photographers can see a beautiful sunset & lotus in June.
-This Park offers a boat ramp & fish cleaning station
+5. Kirby Pocket State Park: Photographers can see a beautiful sunset and lotus in June.
+This Park offers a boat ramp and fish cleaning station

-6. National Wildlife Refuge Visitor’s Center: The visitor’s center provides information about the diversity of flora & fauna that call Reelfoot home.
-The museum has excellent exhibits on waterfowl & other wildlife.
+6. National Wildlife Refuge Visitor’s Center: The visitor’s center provides information about the diversity of flora and fauna that call Reelfoot home.
+The museum has excellent exhibits on waterfowl and other wildlife.
 A “backyard” trail is open dawn till dusk on the visitor’s center property.
 Nature programs are available.
-Located on Hwy 157, between Reelfoot Lake & Union City.
+Located on Hwy 157, between Reelfoot Lake and Union City.
 731-538-2481

-7. Grassy Island Wildlife Drive: Woodland birds & mammals can be seen on a leisurely drive or walk through this portion of the National Wildlife Refuge.
+7. Grassy Island Wildlife Drive: Woodland birds and mammals can be seen on a leisurely drive or walk through this portion of the National Wildlife Refuge.
 Along the way there is a gravel/boardwalk trail.
-The drive ends at an observation platform overlooking Reelfoot Lake & provides an awesome view of sunsets over cypress filled waters.
+The drive ends at an observation platform overlooking Reelfoot Lake and provides an awesome view of sunsets over cypress filled waters.
 Round trip approx. 5 miles.

-9. Long Point Unit of National Wildlife Refuge: Several gravel roads provide outstanding wildlife drives through open fields & woods during the spring & summer months.
-Mammals & birds can often be seen, and it is a migratory bird hotspot.
-Thousands of ducks & geese call the refuge their winter home.
+9. Long Point Unit of National Wildlife Refuge: Several gravel roads provide outstanding wildlife drives through open fields and woods during the spring and summer months.
+Mammals and birds can often be seen, and it is a migratory bird hotspot.
+Thousands of ducks and geese call the refuge their winter home.

-10. State Park Airpark (North End): The airpark area includes a campground with bathhouse, 3500′ airstrip & a hiking trail approx. 2 miles long.
-Resorts, cabins, boat ramps & boat rentals can be found along the north end.
+10. State Park Airpark (North End): The airpark area includes a campground with bathhouse, 3500′ airstrip and a hiking trail approx. 2 miles long.
+Resorts, cabins, boat ramps and boat rentals can be found along the north end.

 11. Reelfoot Lake Wildlife Management Area (Black Bayou & Phillipy): The wildlife management area (WMA) provides a home for several species of birds, making it a bird watchers paradise.
-Ducks & eagles can be seen in the winter months & early spring while herons & other wading birds walk through the shallows.
+Ducks and eagles can be seen in the winter months and early spring while herons and other wading birds walk through the shallows.

-13. Reelfoot Lake Wildlife Management Area (Carrington Rd.): A gravel road leads back to an old road bed near Little Ronaldson & Donaldson Ditch.
-This trail goes through field & large stands of bottomland timber.
-The walk is approx. a 2 mile round trip
+13. Reelfoot Lake Wildlife Management Area (Carrington Rd.): A gravel road leads back to an old road bed near Little Ronaldson and Donaldson Ditch.
+This trail goes through fields and large stands of bottomland timber.
+The walk is approximately 2 mile round trip.

-14. Keystone Hiking Trail: Cypress & hardwood timbers prevails on Reelfoot Lake’s only lake shore trail.
-This 1 1/2 mile trail is a wonderful spring & fall birding area.
-This spot has a field of wild flowers, boat ramp, fishing pier & picnic shelter with restrooms available to rent.
+14. Keystone Hiking Trail: Cypress and hardwood timbers prevails on Reelfoot Lake’s only lake shore trail.
+This 1 1/2 mile trail is a wonderful spring and fall birding area.
+This spot has a field of wild flowers, boat ramp, fishing pier, restrooms and picnic shelter available to rent.